 - Provides information about where to go if needing urgent care from where you are.

-- Integrates real time waiting data from A&Es/EDs and MIUs, alongside travel times so you can decide where is the best place to go (i.e. fastest? best facilities? closest?).
+- Integrates real-time waiting data from EDs/MIUs/Urgent Care Services, alongside travel times so you can decide where is the best place to go (i.e. fastest? best facilities? closest?).

-- Incorporates Directory of Services (DOS) information: alternative locations for help/ support e.g. pharmacies, opticians (DOS connectivity provided through an external organisation).
+- Incorporates Directory of Services (DOS) information: alternative locations for help/ support e.g. pharmacies, opticians, dentists, GP surgeries (DOS connectivity provided through an external organisation).

 - Royal Devon & Exeter NHS Foundation Trust

 - Northern Devon Healthcare NHS Trust

 - Royal Cornwall Hospitals NHS Trust